5l1v3r1/DNS-Hacker/README.md

 3. This does not work on websites/web systems

 # DNS Resolver Hack Details
-1. This is POC where you can request a DNS Forgery for any pc in the world, where there are shares or null shares ipc$ which gives access to printers, routers, or anything connected to that machine, you will get access.
+1. This is POC for shares/null shares ipc$ which gives access to printers, routers, or anything connected to that machine, you will get access.
 If you stuck in access, you will exactly know his/her username for pc, where you can brute force later on.

 # DNS Resolver Hack Attack Method
 DNS Resolver is a software service running on any computer, in this case MIRC/IRC Network.
 DNS Resolver service forwards DNS